veepee-oss/Vp.FSharp.Sql.SqlServer/README.md

 /// and https://stackoverflow.com/a/968734/4636721
 type SqlServerDbValue =
     | Null
+    /// System.Boolean.
+    /// An unsigned numeric value that can be 0, 1, or null.
     | Bit of bool

     | TinyInt  of uint8
     | SmallInt of int16
     | Int      of int32
     | BigInt   of int64

     | Real  of single
     | Float of double

-    | Numeric of decimal
     | SmallMoney of decimal
     | Money      of decimal
     | Decimal    of decimal
+    | Numeric    of decimal

     | Binary     of uint8 array
     | VarBinary  of uint8 array
     | Image      of uint8 array
     | RowVersion of uint8 array
     | FileStream of uint8 array
     | Timestamp  of uint8 array

     | UniqueIdentifier of Guid

     | Time           of TimeSpan
     | Date           of DateTime
     | SmallDateTime  of DateTime
     | DateTime       of DateTime
     | DateTime2      of DateTime
     | DateTimeOffset of DateTimeOffset

     | Char     of string
     | NChar    of string
     | VarChar  of string
     | NVarChar of string
     | Text     of string
     | NText    of string

-    | Xml of string
+    | Xml of SqlXml

     | SqlVariant of obj

+    | Custom of (SqlDbType * obj)
 ```

 ## 🧱`SqlServerCommand`